 Have you gone through periods of spiritual dryness or drought?
 Perhaps you are going through one now.

-These lonely episodes seem to occur at one time or another in almost everyone’s spiritual journey.
-Sometimes we know the reason, other times, we can only speculate why – perhaps God wants us to realize how much we truly need Him?
-In any event, they are only temporary conditions, and He wants to refresh and restore our souls to bring us closer and make us stronger than ever before in Him.
+Sometimes we know the cause, other times, we can only speculate why – perhaps God wants us to realize how much we truly need Him?
+In any event, these are temporary conditions, and He will abundantly refresh and restore our souls to bring us closer to Him and spiritually stronger than ever before.

-Lord, reach out to heal our spiritual dryness.
+Lord, reach out to heal those of us going through a period of spiritual dryness.
 Draw us close to You, our first love.
 Renew our spirits with Your spiritual water, and help us to thirst for a closer fellowship with You.
 Be our delight this day.
 In Jesus’ name we pray, Amen.